hessammehr/hessammehr.github.io/index.md

 - [vim-gaussian] Gaussian syntax highlighting for vim
 - [XRD.jl] Utility functions for X-ray diffraction (Julia)

+### Opportunities
+If you are interested in research at the intersection of chemistry, automation, and please contact me directly by email.
+I would be very happy to discuss opportunities for visitors and project students, as well as prospective MSc/PhD students and post-docs.

 ### Selected publications
 - [Digitization and validation of a chemical synthesis literature database in the ChemPU][10.1126/science.abo0058] <br/> Rohrbach, S.; Šiaučiulis, M.; Chisholm, G.; Pirvan, P.-A.; Saleeb, M.; Mehr, S. H. M.; Trushina, E.; et al. _Science_, **2022**, 377, 172–180
 - [Automated Qualitative and Quantitative Analysis of Complex Forensic Drug Samples using <sup>1</sup>H NMR][10.1002/mrc.5265] <br/> Mehr, S. H. M.; Tang, A. W.; Laing, R. R. _Magn.
 Reson.
 Chem._, **2022**, _1_